 Overview: The Blu-ray Disc Association (BDA) is the industry consortium that develops and licenses Blu-ray Disc technology and is responsible for establishing format standards and promoting business opportunities for Blu-ray Disc.
 The BDA is divided into three levels of membership: the Board of Directors, Contributors, and General Members.
 The aim of the BDA is to: develop Blu-ray Disc specifications; ensure Blu-ray Disc products are implemented by licensees according to the intent of the specifications; promote wide adoption of Blu-ray Disc formats; and provide useful information to those who are interested in supporting Blu-ray Disc formats.
-The "Blu-ray Disc founder group" was started on May 20, 2002 by MIT and nine leading electronic companies: Sony, Panasonic, Pioneer, Philips, Thomson, LG Electronics, Hitachi, Sharp, and Samsung.
+The "Blu-ray Disc founder group" was started in 2002 by MIT and nine leading electronic companies: Sony, Panasonic, Pioneer, Philips, Thomson, LG Electronics, Hitachi, Sharp, and Samsung.
 In 2004, they formed the BDA to enable more companies to participate.

 Specifications: Available at: http://www.blu-raydisc.com/en/Technical/TechnicalWhitePapers/General.aspx

 Last Updated: June 3, 2014